Techtonica/curriculum/meta/volunteer-reviewers.md

 - Links to helpful resources you've found valuable about concepts you see in the code, done well or less so
 - Always include a high-level summary rather than _just_ line-level comments
 - Suggestions for possible revisions
+- If you were a senior engineer of the code author's team, you could offer to pair with them on an issue.
+Instead, since you can't encourage them to follow up with their assigned Pair of the Day, their mentor, or the SEAM to follow up on issues that reveal a conceptual misunderstanding of JavaScript.

 ### Important Facets